-- This is the most difficult section to write.

-- Think about
+- This is the most difficult section to write. - Think about

-- what you have discovered

-- why these discoveries are important

-- what are the major points you want to make

-- Are your results supported by the literature

-- What are the implications for science or management

-- What are the shortfalls or limitations

-- What additional (or future) efforts are needed
+what you have discovered why these discoveries are important what are the major points you want to make Are your results supported by the literature What are the implications for science or broader implications (applications) What are the shortfalls or limitations What additional (or future) efforts are needed

 - References are heavily used in this section.
-Please make sure you do not copy published text (i.e., plagiaries).

-- Pay attention to TOPIC SENTENCES
+Please make sure you do not copy published text (i.e., plagiaries). - Echo your hypotheses - Additional figure/tables can be used (e.g., literature search) - Pay attention to TOPIC SENTENCES